storesafe/cordova-sqlite-storage/README.md

 ### Quick installation

-Use the following command to install this plugin from the Cordova CLI:
+Use the following command to install this plugin version from the Cordova CLI:

 ```shell
 cordova plugin add cordova-sqlite-storage # --save RECOMMENDED for Cordova CLI pre-7.0